0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Tesla Powerwall: premium, with the Tesla Energy Plan

-Tesla Powerwall sits at the premium end of the market — significantly more expensive than GivEnergy, but with three features other batteries can’t match.
+Tesla Powerwall sits at the premium end of the market — significantly more expensive than the alternatives, but with three features no other mainstream battery can match.

 Whole-home backup as standard.
 During a power cut, every circuit in the house stays live automatically — no separate critical-circuits sub-board, no manual switching.
 The Powerwall ships with a Backup Gateway that handles the islanding transition seamlessly.